Zone 2 (group): Legal issues

 In 2017, two members of Moscow17, Incognito (real name Siddique Kamara) and Jet Black or JB (real name Kevin Aka-Kadjo) were charged of the murder of Abdirahman Mohamed, a brother to a Zone 2 member, but later cleared of murder.
 Incognito was later stabbed to death in August 2018.
-Moscow17 rapper, GB (real name Rhyhiem Ainsworth Barton), was allegedly stabbed, narrowly missing his heart by a Zone 2 member.
+Moscow17 rapper, GB (real name Rhyhiem Ainsworth Barton), was allegedly stabbed, narrowly missing his heart by a Siraq/Somerleyton member before he became moscow.
 Although he survived the attack, he was later shot and killed in May 2018.

 In August 2018, a fight occurred in a children's playground in the Elmington Estate, Camberwell.
 The fight involved around 30 teenagers, some armed with knives.
 A 15-year old was 'disembowelled' during the event after being stabbed with a long-bladed knife, causing 'massive internal-bleeding'.
 The boy who was stabbed was alleged to be a member of Moscow17, and the fight was allegedly between Moscow17 members and Zone 2 members.

 In 2022, PS Hitsquad (real name Alieu Koroma) was sentenced to a total of 3 years and 7 months for being concerned with the supply of heroin and cocaine, as well as possession of a knife.
 According to the Essex Chronicle, he was found following a Metropolitan Police investigation into a missing 14-year old.